-Back in mid-January, health concerns were far from Ozzy’s mind.
+Back in mid-January, health concerns were far from Ozzy Osbourne ’s mind.
 Speaking from his Hollywood home, the singer was sharp, focused and in good humour, and a pleasure to speak with.
 Asked then what he was looking forward to most in the year ahead, his answer was refreshingly straightforward, if rendered somewhat ironic by later unforeseen events.

-“I just want to have as much fucking fun as possible,” he stated.
+“I just want to have as much fucking fun as possible,” stated Ozzy Osbourne.

 Did you start off the year with any resolutions?